Bureau of Justice Assistance

-The Bureau of Justice Assistance (BJA) is a component of the Office of Justice Programs, within the United States Department of Justice.
-BJA provides leadership and assistance to local criminal justice programs that improve and reinforce the nation's criminal justice system.
+The Bureau of Justice Assistance (BJA) is a bureau under the Office of Justice Programs at the United States Department of Justice.
+It provides assistance to local criminal justice programs that improve and reinforce the nation's criminal justice system.

 Deputy Director Tracey Trautman was named as Acting Director of the Bureau of Justice Assistance from January to December 2017, before President Donald Trump appointed Jon Adler to the Director role in December 2017.
 He resigned on September 16, 2019.
-Trautman was again named as acting Director on September 16, 2019., serving in that role until March 2020.
-On March 9, 2020 President Trump nominated Mike Costigan to serve as Acting Director, in which role he remained until October 8, 2020.
-The next Acting Director was Kendel Ehrlich, sworn in on October 13, 2020, who served until January 20, 2021.
+Trautman was again named as Acting Director on September 16, 2019., serving in that role until March 2020.
+On March 9, 2020, President Trump nominated Mike Costigan to serve as Acting Director, in which role he remained until October 8, 2020.
+The next acting director was Kendel Ehrlich, sworn in on October 13, 2020, who served until January 20, 2021.
 Kristen Mahoney served as Acting Director from January 20, 2021 until February 28, 2022.

-The current Director, since February 28, 2022, is Karhlton F. Moore.
+The current director, since February 28, 2022, is Karhlton F. Moore.